Reporting & Request Forms

 Violation of the Campus Code of Conduct, or of RCCC policies, or of North Carolina and federal laws while on campus or while off campus when participating in activities sponsored by RCCC, subjects violators to appropriate sanctions.
-Charges that a student has violated behavior standards will be investigated by the Vice President of Enrollment Management and Student Services (or designee) to determine whether the charges are significant or whether they may be dropped or informally resolved.
-Charges that a student has violated an academic standard will be investigated by the appropriate dean to determine if the charges are significant, whether the charges will be dropped or informally resolved.
+Charges that a student has violated behavior standards will be investigated by the Associate Chief Officer, Office of Civility (or designee) to determine whether the charges are significant or whether they may be dropped or informally resolved.
+Charges that a student has violated an academic standard will be investigated by the appropriate Academic Dean to determine if the charges are significant, whether the charges will be dropped or informally resolved.
 Charges that a community patron has violated the Campus Code of Conduct will be investigated by the Associate Chief Officer, Office of Civility; the Chief Officer, College Environment; or the Director of Campus and Public Safety to determine if the charges are significant, inform the patron and appropriate administrative unit of any restrictions imposed and notify campus security of any additional action to be taken.

 Procedures For Disciplinary Actions

 This section describes the College disciplinary procedures in response to violations of the Campus Code of Conduct.
-The Vice President of Enrollment Management and Student Services (or Designee) is responsible for implementing student disciplinary procedures under the Chief Officer, College Environment.
+The Associate Chief Officer, Office of Civility (or designee) responsible for implementing student disciplinary procedures under the Chief Officer, College Environment.

 A. Disposition of Disciplinary Cases: The following section outlines the procedure for handling student disciplinary cases in accordance with due process and justice.

 1. Charges: Any member of the College community may file charges with the Associate Chief Officer, Office of Civility (or Dean in the case of Academic Integrity) against any student for violation of the College regulations.
 The individual(s) making the charge must complete a charge form stating:

-The completed charge form (written or electronic) with the printed name and signature of the person filing the charge should be forwarded directly to the Vice-President of Enrollment Management and Student Services.
+The completed charge form (written or electronic) with the printed name and signature of the person filing the charge should be forwarded directly to the Associate Chief Officer, Office of Civility (or Dean).

 2. Investigation and Decision: Within five (5) business days after the charge is filed, the Associate Chief Officer, Office of Civility (or Dean) shall complete a preliminary investigation of the charge, and the schedule a meeting with the student(s) alleged to be in violation.
 After meeting with the student(s) to review the alleged infraction(s) one of the following actions will be taken:

 3. Notifications: The decision of the Associate Chief Officer, Office of Civility (or Dean) shall be presented to the student in writing or mailed within five (5) business days.
 In instances where the student cannot be reached to schedule an appointment or where the student refuses to cooperate, the Associate Chief Officer, Office of Civility (or Dean) shall send a certified letter to the student’s last known address providing the student with a list of charges, the decision, and instructions governing the appeals process.

 B. Immediate Interim Suspension is a procedure which can be invoked by any College Official for any student who has been involved in conduct that threatens the health or well being of any member of the College community or disrupts the function or good order of the College or College Premises.
 The College Official must advise the student that failure to cease and desist will result in immediate interim suspension.
 If the student fails to cease and desist, the College Official may invoke the interim suspension until disciplinary proceedings are completed.
 College Officials may contact College security officers to have the Student removed from campus.

-Once interim suspension has been invoked by a College Official, a written report must be filed with the Vice President of Enrollment Management and Student Services.
+Once interim suspension has been invoked by a College Official, a written report must be filed with the Associate Chief Officer, Office of Civility.
 The report must detail the individual(s) involved and the nature of the infraction with supporting information including other students or employees who observed the incident.
 The report must be filed immediately, but not more than two (2) working days after the incident.
 Incidents in the classroom should be reported to the program head and dean of the division by the instructor involved.

-The Vice President of Enrollment Management and Student Services will notify the student in writing of the interim suspension and the reasons for the suspension.
+The Associate Chief Officer, Office of Civility, will notify the student in writing of the interim suspension and the reasons for the suspension.
 The notice will include a description of disciplinary procedures including the time, date and location of any subsequent hearing.
 The procedural timeline outlined in a subsequent section will be followed by the College to resolve the pending matter.

 Interim suspension may result in continued exclusion (beyond the incident date) from class and or other privileges including presence on College Property or College sponsored activities until a final decision has been made concerning the alleged conduct violation.